ryan-tate/nscc-citc1310-lesson-plans/week1.md

 You'll need to download and install Visual Studio, and make sure to select the Desktop development (C# / Windows Forms).
 It does look a little different from the book exmaples as versions have changed.

+Visual Studio is NOT the same as Visual Studio Code.
+VS Code is a text editor, NOT a full IDE.
+You will need the full-blown Visual Studio for this course.

 ## Teaching Style

 Tonight we're going to cover some introductory stuff and I will use a little PowerPoint to do that.
 Typically speaking, I HATE PowerPoint, I will do my very best to NOT teach death-by-powerpoint and instead we'll work as much as possible in example based setting where I'm talking through working in the IDE.
 I taught JavaScript last semester and after the first night did not use PP at all.
 I'm hoping that we'll be able to do the same here.